How Teaching Phonics helps make kids better readers

 What does academic research say about phonics instruction?

-Combining phonics (letter to sound instruction) and Whole Language (words to meaning instruction) are like the puzzle pieces of reading.
+Combining phonics (letter-to-sound instruction) with Whole Language (words-to-meaning instruction) creates Balanced Literacy.
 When the two strategies are combined, students become fluent readers with an understanding of what the written words mean.
+However, when used alone, Whole Language is less effective compared to phonics.

 Letterland: some of the Walter Walrus stories

-There are four methods of phonetic instruction
+There are four main methods of phonics instruction:

 Letterland: some of the robot stories

-Is phonetic instruction only effective for K-2?
+Is phonics only effective for K-2?

 Letterland: some of the magic e stories